antonioheinemann/MDEF/docs/index.md

-### Join me on an exploration to understand **regenerative futures** and what it means to design for health, mindfulness and collectivism.
-To restore and to revitalize natural system and environments through multi-scalar perspectives that influence transformation.
+#### Join me on an exploration to understand _**regenerative futures**_ and what it means to design for health, mindfulness and collectivism.
+To restore and to revitalize natural systems and environments through multi-scalar perspectives that influence transformation.